eyalsegev123/Semantic_Similarity/README.md

 - Lior Hagay (314872367)

 ## Project Overview
-This project implements a semantic similarity analysis system using Hadoop MapReduce.
+This project implements a semantic similarity analysis system using Hadoop Map-Reduce.
 It processes Google's Syntactic N-Grams dataset to create co-occurrence vectors that represent semantic relationships between words.
 The system works by analyzing word pairs in sentences and calculating their contextual relationships across a large corpus of text.

 ## Input
 The system uses the English All-Biarcs dataset from Google Syntactic N-Grams as input.
 This dataset contains syntactic dependencies between words in English sentences, providing rich contextual information for semantic analysis.